Do Anti-Snoring Gadgets Really Work?

 "Snoring can create a lot of stress in a relationship," Schwab points out.
 "It's an intermittent noise, so you can't just get over it.
 People lose so much sleep, they can't sleep in the same beds."

-And snoring that is so bad it routinely disturbs your partner could be a sign you should see a doctor, says Schwab.
+And snoring that routinely disturbs your partner could be a sign you should see a doctor, says Schwab.
 You might have sleep apnea — a disorder characterized by loud snoring and interrupted breathing.
 People with untreated apnea are at greater risk for high blood pressure, heart disease and stroke.

 A lot of apnea cases go undiagnosed, Schwab says.
 Consider prodding your snoring partner to see a doctor — even before trying some of the at-home remedies.